Rasika-Deodhar/Bugdet-Application/readme.md

 ## Idea:

-Google sheets for monthly bugdet and annual budget will be entered in an automated way.
+Google sheets for monthly budget and annual budget will be entered in an automated way.

 ## References :